bcduggan/qrexec-connect/README.md

 # qrexec-connect
-_It's like qrexec-client-vm, but systemd-socket-activated._
+_It's like qrexec-client-vm, but systemd socket-activated._

 qrexec-connect is a systemd-native service for controlling inter-qube network connections over qrexec with systemd.
 Enable a new qrexec connection with a